WordPress supply chain attacks: what are they and how to prevent them?

 Supply chain attacks can negatively affect website owners and their supply chain sources.
 Some of the most significant include the following:

-Loss of data.
-Infected websites are vulnerable to being hacked, which exposes them to losing confidential and sensitive information like customer data, financial information, or intellectual property.
+- Loss of data.
+Infected websites are more vulnerable to breaches, which exposes them to losing confidential and sensitive information like customer data, financial information, or intellectual property.

-Vulnerability to further attacks.
-Once a backdoor is placed into a website, it’s more vulnerable to further attacks, such as being used to spread malware or SEO spam to users and being used to participate in DDoS attacks.
+- Vulnerability to further attacks.
+Once malicious code creates backdoors in a website, the site is more vulnerable to further attacks.
+Potential further attacks include spreading malware or SEO spam to users and being used to participate in DDoS attacks.

-Legal consequences.
+- Legal consequences.
 Depending on where your business is based, you may be vulnerable to legal consequences if your website suffers a breach that exposes other people’s confidential data.
-Your company may be fined and suffer lawsuits.
+Your company may suffer fines and lawsuits.

 Supply chain attacks can result in severe consequences for the supplier (in WordPress’ context, the developer), the websites that installed the software component, and the users whose information may be exposed.